 Founded in 1995, BIGGBY COFFEE is a popular coffee shop franchise that specializes in a wide variety of drinks, including hot, frozen, and iced lattes.
 It was recently named one of America’s favorite coffee brands by Newsweek magazine.
 The company supports its franchise partners with three-week training.
 According to the brand’s manifesto, the company would like to have customers feel like they’re going to a friend’s house when they go into its shops.

 Gloria Jean’s Coffees

 Founded in 1979, Gloria Jean’s Coffees has more than 800 locations globally and has expanded to 50 locations in the U.S. Fans of Gloria Jean’s Coffees can get a coffee subscription on their website.
-To invest, a franchisee needs to start with $173,150 to $473,000.
 In order to maintain the consistency of its coffee, the company sources its own beans, produces its own roasts and designs its own blends.